nodogsplash/nodogsplash/docs/source/fas.rst

 Running FAS on your Nodogsplash router
 **************************************

-FAS has been tested using uhttpd, lighttpd, ngnix, apache and libmicrohttpd.
+FAS has been tested using uhttpd, lighttpd, nginx, apache and libmicrohttpd.

 **Running on OpenWrt with uhttpd/PHP**: